nils-werner/mdct/docs/index.rst

 -----

 .. warning::
-    :py:mod:`mdct.fast` is exposed as :py:mod:`mdct` directly.
-Please use this module.
+    :py:mod:`mdct.fast` is exposed as :py:mod:`mdct`.
+Please use this module directly.

 .. code-block:: python